top of page

 WHAT WE ARE FACING

-2. POST-PANDEMIC INSTRUCTIONAL NEEDS.
-Arts programs that experienced cutbacks in staffing, resources and student enrollment will need innovative new approaches to teaching that can re-motivate students, whether they are learning in classrooms or hybrid environments.
-Arts educators and leaders must also consider how to help traumatized students feel safe and welcome in school spaces again, with multiple approaches that acknowledge all student voices and different learning styles.
+3. POST-PANDEMIC INSTRUCTIONAL NEEDS.
+Arts programs that experienced cutbacks in staffing, resources and student enrollment will need innovative new approaches to teaching that can re-motivate and accelerate learning for students.

-4. ONGOING DISTRICT FUNDING OPPORTUNITIES FOR ARTS EDUCATION.
+5. ONGOING DISTRICT FUNDING OPPORTUNITIES FOR ARTS EDUCATION.
 Districts may have Elementary and Secondary Schools Education Relief Funds spending plans in place, but they will need to be modified to help distribute these dollars, and arts education can be an area supported by these funds.
-According to the National Council of State Legislatures analysis of federal ESSER data, to date, states had spent 87.5% of ESSER I funds, 33% of ESSER II funds and 5.49% of ESSER III funds.
-Now is the time to be proactive in asking for support from ESSER and other funding sources, to help rebuild programs and reach new students with arts offerings.

 WHAT YOU CAN DO NOW